17 Ways to Make the Most of Your Writing Time – Even When It’s Limited

 #4: Create a Plan Before You Begin

-Of course, you can plan at a much broader level too.
-If you’re quite a spontaneous writer, this doesn’t mean you need to plan out a whole novel in mindboggling detail before you can write word one – but it might mean that having a clear sense of where the plot is going helps you avoid wasting time.
+Of course, you can plan at a much bigger level too.
+You definitely don’t need to plan out a whole novel in mindboggling detail before you can write word one – but having a clear sense of where the plot is going helps you avoid wasting time.

 #5: Book a Writing Course or Class